How do you set organizational strategy?

 Key strategic considerations of organization strategy

-(1) What re-configurations, reach extensions and strategic relationships will be necessary to deliver the intended strategy.
+(1) What re-configurations, reach extensions and strategic relationships will be necessary to deliver the intended organizational strategy.

-Most of the organizations successful in strategy implementation consider the human resource factor as very important in making strategies happen because, according to them, consideration of human resources requires that management thinks about the organization’s communication needs.
-That they articulate the strategies so that those charged with developing the corresponding action steps fully understand the strategy they’re to implement.
-In addition, human resource function understands the effects each new strategy will have on their human resource needs.
+Most of the organizations successful in strategy implementation consider the human resource factor as very important in making strategies happen.
+Consideration of human resources requires management thinks about communication needs.
+They must articulate strategies so those charged with developing the corresponding action steps fully understand the strategy to be implemented.
+In addition, the human resource function understands the effects each new strategy will have on their people needs.

 The ability to attract and select human resource having the right knowledge, skills, and attitude is an important function of HR.
 If it is successful in this work, it will be providing support to organization strategy in a big way.
 Productivity, quality, and service are the most critical issues in any organization and any positive contribution of HR in these areas will be of paramount importance.

-Starting with productivity, induction of employees in the production area who are a complete fit with the jobs requirement will result in visible improvements in planning, processes, supervision, techniques etc. leading to improvement in productivity, which in turn directly affect the organization profitability.
+The organization should recruit and induct employees who are a good fit for the jobs.
+If so, this will result in a visible improvement in productivity.
+Improvements will show in planning, processes, supervision, techniques etc. leading to improvement in productivity.
+This, in turn, will directly affect the organization profitability.
 HR in such cases is adding value to the organization.

-Similarly, HR through right hiring may add value to the organization in service also.
-Here if customer satisfaction shows an upward trend and cost of service delivery and rate of errors show a downward trend due to initiatives of recently inducted employees, then again HR is credited with adding value.
+Similarly, HR through right hiring may add value to the organization.
+If customer satisfaction shows an upward trend.
+HR adds value when costs and errors show a downward trend.

 Performance Appraisal and Compensation are the most critical areas of HRM.
-Formulating a system which is fully aligned with organizational strategy, and implementing the same in an objective and transparent manner not only make the system acceptable but also positively affects the employee’s motivation.
-The system not only enunciates organization’s expectations regarding employee’s performance but also helps in employee training and development.
+Formulating a system which is fully aligned with organizational strategy, and implementing the same in an objective and transparent manner is essential.
+Not only will this make the system acceptable but also positively affects employee’s motivation.
+The system not only enunciates the organization’s expectations regarding employee’s performance.
+It also helps in employee training and development.
 Similarly, laying down a sound and fair compensation policy goes a long way in attracting, maintaining, developing and retaining good employees.
 HR can add, value by proper formulation and implementation of these important functions and thus support organization strategy.

 A learning organization is fast becoming a reality.
 In any organization, continuous learning means growth through learning events and experiences for individual employees as well as teams, and the organization as a whole.
 HR plays an important role in developing a culture of continuous learning.
 Identifying, training and development needs and arranging, training and development programs for employees is part of the whole learning process.
 A system which creates an environment conducive to learning through experience, coaching, mentoring, self-learning as well as through training and development is a must in the learning organization.
-HR which is the main organizer, director and controller of learning must ensure that actual learning is followed by its application for bringing about improvements in different areas of operations.
-If that happens, the learning objective is achieved and HR is successful in adding value to the organization.
+HR which is the main organizer, director, and controller of learning.
+Learning must be applied to processes in order to bring about improvements.
+Once again, HR is successful in adding value to the organization.